ZJVieth/EndEarth/README.md

 Is it fun.
 Maybe briefly.
 Is it a decent demonstration of using algorithms to achieve a goal?
 I hope so.

-You can download the game at [www.zjvieht.net](https://drive.google.com/file/d/1t1B5PESDREsu27PhsmhwoC0i8qkTanE9/view?usp=sharing).
+You can download the game at [Google Drive](https://drive.google.com/file/d/1t1B5PESDREsu27PhsmhwoC0i8qkTanE9/view?usp=sharing).